JeremyDataHub/tennis-bounce-detection/README.md

 ## Limitations

-- Evaluated on a single match between two amateur players — generalization to higher ball speeds and competitive play is not yet confirmed
+- Evaluated on a single match between two amateur players.
+Generalization to higher ball speeds and competitive play is not yet confirmed
 - Frame rate constraints may occasionally miss very fast bounces
 - Higher spatial error along the court length axis due to camera positioning geometry
 - Cameras may overheat after extended use in tropical conditions